sausheong/blog/content/posts/how-to-build-a-simple-artificial-neural-network-with-go.md

 ## The neural network
 Here we go!

-We’ll be creating a very simple 3 layer feedforward neural network.
+We’ll be creating a very simple 3 layer feedforward neural network (also known as multi-layer perceptron).
 We start off with defining the network:

 ```go
 type Network struct {